siewla/pinapps/README.md

 * The application is meeting the mininum viable product (MVP)'s requirements.

 ## Difficulties faced
+* The authentication layer - nodemailer is easier to implement than @sendgrid/mail (the mail will go to spam)

 ## Wireframe Design and User Stories

 ## RESTful Routes

 ## Additional Features were under Considerations